awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 For more information, see [Automatically import updates from your S3 bucket](https://docs.aws.amazon.com/fsx/latest/LustreGuide/autoimport-data-repo.html) in the *FSx for Lustre User Guide*\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

-`DriveCacheType` \(**Required when `StorageType` is `HDD`**, `String`\)
+`DriveCacheType` \(**Optional**, `String`\)
 Specifies that the file system has an SSD drive cache\.
-This can only be set if the `StorageType` setting is set to `HDD`\.
+This can only be set if the `StorageType` setting is set to `HDD`, and the `DeploymentType` setting is set to `PERSISTENT_1`\.
 This corresponds to the [DriveCacheType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fsx-filesystem-lustreconfiguration.html#cfn-fsx-filesystem-lustreconfiguration-drivecachetype) property\.
 For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *FSx for Lustre User Guide*\.
 The only valid value is `READ`\.
 To disable the SSD drive cache, don’t specify the `DriveCacheType` setting\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)